 The tennis gods have been good to me this week!
 Tuesday night I attended the US Open Tennis at the Billie Jean King National Tennis Center in Flushing Meadows, New York, for an alum event with my boarding school, St. Mark’s!
-We had night tickets for Arthur Ashe Stadium and got to see Serena and Federer under the lights.
+I’ve always enjoyed tennis, even though I’ve hardly ever played it.
+My best friend did used to take tennis lessons miami though, so that basically makes me the offspring of Serena Williams and Roger Federer.
+Anyway, we had night tickets for Arthur Ashe Stadium and got to see Serena and Federer under the lights.
 They easily won their matches while we socialized and reminisced with many generations of St. Markers.

 The patriotic entrance to the US Open once getting off the 7 train!